 The Herd fellowship is a program that aims to inspire and educate the next generation of regenerative farmers and ranchers by sponsoring their attendance at the annual Grassfed Exchange Conference.
-In 2019, the conference will be held April 3rd – 5th in Santa Rosa, California
+In 2020 the conference will be held May 27-29, in Fort Worth, Texas

 The Herd offers 12 or more full scholarships (which include travel, hotel, meals and registration fee), and 16 or more tuition scholarships (which cover the event registration fee).